ExaWorks/job-api-spec/specification.md

 which is an operation that, if implemented as efficiently as possible, would consume no CPU time locally during the execution of the job.
 However, it holds the non-CPU resources associated with the thread that invokes it, namely kernel and stack memory.
-Any jobs running concurrently would, each, hold the resources associated with each of their respective threads.
+Any jobs running concurrently would hold the resources associated with each of their respective threads.
 By contrast, an asynchronous implementation can run multiple jobs in a single thread: